-The ending of "Safe" segues perfectly into "To Be Over" — one of the gentlest of Yes songs.
+The ending of "Safe" segues perfectly into "To Be Over" — one of the gentlest of Yes songs, from their 1974 album Relayer.
 In the free, almost improvisatory style of a Baroque prelude, I explore the interplay of Chris Squire's bass, Steve Howe's guitar, and Patrick Moraz's keyboards.
 Yet I turn the piece inside out by starting not with the introduction from the original recording but with the verse ("we go sailing down the calming stream") presented in several variations, first in simple chords and then in arpeggios (measures 26-75).
 Only then do I come around to the introduction (measures 77-95), which on Relayer passes the melody between guitar, synthesizer, and electric sitar.
 Both in the Yes original and in my interpretation (measures 96-119), this is followed by the chorus ("after all your soul will still surrender").

 Peter Saint-Andre > Music > Yes